DD2480group1/assignment2/README.md

 ### Notification
 The Pre-requisites for the implementation of Notification are the following -
-- Eclipse IDE

 - Java Runtime Environment

 In order to the implement the notification feature, the following steps were followed -
-1. A default POM file is created and the dependency 'javax.mail.jar 1.6.2' is added to the POM file
+1. The dependency 'javax.mail.jar 1.6.2' is added to the POM file
 2. A package 'com.sendemail' is created with a class 'SendEmail'
 3. The following packages and classes are imported for the code to work
     - import java.util.Properties